estradiol and dydrogesterone

-herbal medicines containing St John's wort some medicines for epilepsy such as phenytoin, phenobarbitone and carbamazepine some antibiotics and anti-infectives such as rifampicin and ritonavir some medicines with a narrow therapeutic index such as Tacrolimus, ciclosporin, Fentanyl These medicines may be affected by Femoston, or may affect how well it works.
+herbal medicines containing St John's wort some medicines for epilepsy such as phenytoin, phenobarbital (phenobarbitone) and some antibiotics and anti-infectives such as rifampicin and ritonavir some medicines with a narrow therapeutic index such as Tacrolimus, ciclosporin, Fentanyl These medicines may be affected by Femoston, or may affect how well it works.
 You